 I realize that stuffing cooked outside the bird is technically called “dressing,” but in my family, we use stuffing as a catch-all term.

 I decided to simplify things and do the same in this post, so whether you cooked your stuffing inside or outside the turkey, I’ll be calling it all “stuffing” here.

-To learn why experts recommend not stuffing your turkey, see 25 Best Turkey Cooking Hacks for the Tastiest Bird You’ve Ever Had.
+Learn why experts recommend not stuffing your turkey: 25 Best Turkey Cooking Hacks for the Tastiest Bird You’ve Ever Had.

-In my family, we’ve always eaten Thanksgiving turkey and cranberry sauce leftovers in sandwich form – just plain white bread with Miracle Whip, cold turkey, cranberry sauce, and salt and pepper.
+In my family, we’ve always eaten Thanksgiving turkey and cranberry sauce leftovers in sandwich form – just plain white bread with mayo, cold turkey, cranberry sauce, and salt and pepper.

 Don’t get me wrong, this is a delicious sandwich, but it gets seriously boring after the first couple days.

-Here’s a great way to upgrade that boring, cold sandwich with a warm and toasty grilled cheese with Brie (my favorite!).
+Here’s a great way to upgrade that boring, cold sandwich with a warm and toasty grilled cheese with Brie (my favorite!) and Cranberry Mostarda (a flavorful mixture of cranberry sauce and whole grain mustard).
 I’ll definitely be making these after the holiday!

 Store bought puff pastry isn’t often used by home cooks, but it should be because it’s so easy to work with and amazingly delicious!